 About Dr. Sheila Marchant-Short

 Dr. Sheila Marchant-Short is a subject matter expert with over four decades of experience in nursing and health care regulation.
 She has worked in various roles at public health organizations in Canada and the U.S., including the College of Registered Nurses of Prince Edward Island (CRNPEI), where she recently served as Chief Executive Officer and Registrar for almost five years.
-She is currently Thentia’s VP, Regulatory.
+She is currently Thentia’s Managing Director of Health Care Regulation.